jspranklemusic/Chess-Algorithm/README.md

 ### Features

--To prevent a slowdown of the UI when the computer is performing calculations (200,000+ per second), a web worker is implemented.
+-To prevent a slowdown of the UI when the computer is performing calculations (100,000+), a web worker is implemented.

 -The full rules of chess are implemented